chris-pinola-rf/documentation/content/ja/integrations/eversql.md

 <!--  SOURCED FROM https://github.com/DataDog/integrations-extras -->

-## 概要
+## Overview

-[EverSQL][1] は、データベースの高速化と SQL クエリの最適化を実現し、開発者、DBA、DevOps エンジニアのために SQL の自動チューニングとインデックス作成を提供する方法です。
+[EverSQL][1] is a way to speed up your database and optimize SQL queries, providing automatic SQL tuning and indexing for developers, DBAs, and DevOps engineers.

-EverSQL は非侵入型であり、データベースの機密データには一切アクセスしません。
+EverSQL is non-intrusive, and doesn't access any of your databases' sensitive data.

-### API
+### Usage

-Datadog データベースモニタリングダッシュボードで見つかった遅い SQL クエリは、EverSQL を使用して最適化することができます。Datadog から遅い SQL クエリをコピーし、EverSQL の [SQL Optimization][2] プロセスに直接ペーストします。遅いクエリのトラブルシューティングについては、[データベースモニタリングの概要][3]ガイドを参照してください。
+Slow SQL queries found in the Datadog Database Monitoring dashboard can be optimized using EverSQL.
+Copy the slow SQL query from Datadog and paste it directly into EverSQL's [SQL Optimization][2] process.
+Learn more about troubleshooting a slow query in the [Getting Started with Database Monitoring][3] guide.

-### 対応データベース:
+### Supported Databases:
-MySQL、PostgreSQL、AWS Aurora、Google Cloud SQL、Azure DB、Percona、MariaDB
+MySQL, PostgreSQL, AWS Aurora, Google Cloud SQL, Azure DB, Percona, MariaDB.

-## 計画と使用
+## Setup

-### ブラウザトラブルシューティング
+### Configuration
-Datadog によって特定された遅い SQL クエリを高速化するには
+To speed up slow SQL queries identified by Datadog:
-1. [Datadog データベースモニタリング][4]ダッシュボードに移動し、遅い SQL クエリテーブルを見つけます。
+1. Navigate to the [Datadog Database Monitoring][4] dashboard and locate the slow SQL queries table.
-2. 関連するデータベースのフィルターを追加し、Average Latency などの関連するパフォーマンスメトリクスでソートします。
+2. Add a filter for the relevant database, and sort by a relevant performance metric, such as Average Latency.
-3. 高速化したい SQL クエリを特定したら、それを Datadog からコピーします。
+3. Once you identify the SQL query you'd like to speed up, copy it from Datadog.
-4. [EverSQL][2] に移動し、クエリ最適化プロセスの一環として SQL クエリをペーストします。
+4. Navigate to [EverSQL][2] and paste the SQL query as part of the query optimization process.
-5. 最適化レポートから、データベースに最適なインデックスをコピーして作成します。
+5. From the optimization report, copy and create the optimal indexes in your database.
-6. 書き換えた最適化クエリをアプリケーションコードにコピーします。
+6. Copy the rewritten optimized query to your application code.

-## リアルユーザーモニタリング
+## Data Collected

-### データセキュリティ
+### Metrics

-EverSQL には、メトリクスは含まれません。
+EverSQL does not include any metrics.

-### ヘルプ
+### Service Checks

-EverSQL には、サービスのチェック機能は含まれません。
+EverSQL does not include any service checks.

-### ヘルプ
+### Events

-EverSQL には、イベントは含まれません。
+EverSQL does not include any events.

-## Agent
+## Support

-ご不明な点は、[EverSQL のサポートチーム][5]までお問合せください。
+Need help?
+Contact [EverSQL support][5].

 [1]: https://www.eversql.com/
 [2]: https://www.eversql.com/sql-query-optimizer/